karmaniverous/serverless-zod-openapi/app/README.md

 npm run package
 ```

-Intent:
-- Keep a working integration surface in `main` to catch regressions in the
-  registry, OpenAPI, and Serverless packaging flows.
+Intent: keep a working integration surface in `main` to catch regressions in the registry, OpenAPI, and Serverless packaging flows.